Medicare will cover up to 12 sessions over 90 days, with a potential eight additional sessions if symptoms are improving.

 If you place an order for an MRI, CT, nuclear medicine study or PET for a Medicare patient, an additional step will be required to complete the order.
 This applies to those orders for imaging to be done in an outside facility (hospital/imaging center) and imaging that is performed within your own chiropractic practice.

-Does Medicare cover massages?
+Does Medicare pay for massages?

 While original Medicare doesn’t cover massage therapy, some Medicare Advantage (Part C) plans may. … However, these plans often extend coverage to other areas of treatment, including vision and dental care.
 As of 2019, therapeutic massage is covered as a supplemental benefit under some Medicare Advantage plans.